What does “mochiron” mean in Japanese?

 In this blog post, I’ve explained the definition and meanings of “mochiron” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - mochiron – 勿論 (もちろん) : an adverb meaning ‘of course’, ‘for sure’, ‘definitely’, ‘absolutely’, or ‘needless to say’ in Japanese.
-Native speakers use this in a sentence when they are very certain what has happened, what is going to happen, or what is true.
-So, its usage is very similar to those of the English words above.
+Japanese native speakers use this adverb when they are very certain what has happened, what is going to happen, or what is true.
+So, this can work in more or less the same way as the English words written above.
 It’s also worth mentioning here that even native speakers use the hiragana expression quite often.

 Hope my explanations are understandable and helpful for Japanese learners.